cbaoth/Fallout-TTW/Auto Item Collector/README.md

   * At least try to ensure "fail/return fast" since crosshair checks are done all the time and the further we go the more resources are potentially wasted
 * Check terminology (maintainable code)
   * Comments, variable names, messages, etc. might be incorrect (not a modding expert, less so in my initial changes)
-* Consider looting corpses when a dropped weapon is targeted
+* <strike>Consider looting corpses when a dropped weapon is targeted</strike> done, todo:
-  * Basically the reverse of what is already done (pickup dropped weapon(s) when looting a corpse, since they appear in the inventory UI but are not covered by inventory functions)
+  * Consider ash-piles if easily possible (rarely use energy weapons, so I didn't look into this yet)
-  * Hints: Check e.g. owner existing & dead (incl. ash pile) & in "close proximity" to the targeted item (just in case) & reverse-check GetDroppedRefs (just in case, avoid looting owner when collecting world-placed vs. dropped weapons)
+  * Consider adding option to disable the feature in case it e.g. has a noticeable performance impact or is just not desired
 * Consider "monitoring" the dead-state of a currently targeted actor so that AIC will collect on-death vs. having to un- and re-target the actor to re-start the logic

 ### Low priority thoughts and ideas